magento/devdocs/guides/v2.3/frontend-dev-guide/templates/template-email-migration.md

 ## Advanced filtering

-As of 2.3.4, we have removed the limit of processing 2 filters per directive.
+As part of this change, we have removed the limit of processing 2 filters per directive.
 Now `{{var order_data.shipping_description|filter1|filter2|filter3}}` will work.

 ## Nested arrays